WORKING WITH OUR LEGISLATORS

 Beltrami Electric Cooperative and other electric cooperatives throughout the U.S. are continually working with local, state and U.S. representatives and senators to ensure affordable energy costs for the future.
 Beltrami Electric does not choose particular political parties, but instead works to educate all legislators on the possible effects particular bills can have on their constituents.

 Keeping electric rates affordable and ensuring reliable electricity are big concerns of the membership and are why Beltrami Electric gets involved with the political process.
 Your cooperative works on behalf of the membership to ensure legislation includes affordability.

 Keep up-to-date with our legislative and grassroots efforts on both the state and federal levels.
 We continue to work hard for our members and issues that affect the cooperative.
 "Grassroots" has an electric co-op definition, one that reflects its importance in the industry.
 "Grassroots" refers to electric cooperative activists - directors, managers, employees and member-owners - who take an active role in the political process to protect their co-op from harmful legislation and regulation, as well as to promote the value of co-op ownership to their legislators.

 Political action committees (or PACs) are an easy way for cooperative members to become involved in the political process.
 PACs allow ordinary citizens to pool their small contributions to make a meaningful donation to legislative candidates who support their point of view.
-That is precisely what our federal ACRE and state REPAC do.
+That is precisely what our federal America's Electric Cooperatives PAC and Minnesota's Rural Electric Political Action Committee (REPAC) do.

 To learn more about these resources, click on each of their names below.